-□ Update your financial goals and personal spending plan using the Goal-Setting Worksheet and Spending Plan Worksheet Handouts.
+Update your personal spending plan using the Spending Plan Worksheet.
 A good spending plan helps you manage your money, plan for your financial goals, and prepare for emergencies.
 Here are four steps financial experts suggest to get started.

-Counselor: Inform members that you can provide a Spending Plan Worksheet Handout as well as more detailed templates with features that can help them understand their financial situation and reduce excessive debt.
-Ask the member questions to assess their current situation.
+Counselor: Inform counselees that you can provide a Spending Plan Worksheet as well as more detailed templates with features that can help them understand their financial situation and reduce excessive debt.
+Ask the counselee questions to assess their current situation.